View of the front of Lost Horse cabin, Helena Ranger District.

 Directions

-From Helena: take I-15 north for 5 miles and take exit 200 for Lincoln Road West/Montana Highway 279 and turn left.
-Stay on Lincoln Road West/Montana Highway 279 for 13 miles.
-As you pass through Canyon Creek, take a slight left onto Little Prickley Pear Road (gravel road).
-In one-half mile, turn right to stay on Little Prickley Pear Road, continue 7.5 miles.
-Turn left onto Lost Horse Creek Road (gravel road) and continue 1.3 miles.
-Turn right at the Y onto Anderson Road and continue straight for 1.4 miles through the unlocked grey gate to the green gate on the right.
+From Helena: Take I-15 north for 5 miles and take exit 200 for Lincoln Road/County Rd 453, turn left.
+Stay on Lincoln Road/County Rd 453 for 13 miles.
+As you pass through Canyon Creek, take a slight left onto Little Prickley Pear Road (gravel).
+In half a mile, turn right to stay on Little Prickley Pear Road and continue 7.5 miles.
+Turn left onto Lost Horse Creek Road (gravel) and continue 1.3 miles.
+Turn right at the Y onto Anderson Road and continue 1.4 miles through the unlocked grey gate to the green gate.
 The cabin entrance code unlocks the green gate.
-Proceed through the gate 0.3 miles to the cabin.
-During winter, the road is only plowed to the Y; the last 1.7 miles is accessible by foot, ski, snowshoe, dog sled, or snowmobile.
+Close and lock the gate behind you and proceed 0.3 miles to the cabin.
+During winter, the road is plowed only to the Y; the remaining 1.7 miles require non-motorized or snowmobile access.

 Amenities